ansumanroy/aws-glue-schema-registry/schemas/README.md

 This directory contains schema files that will be automatically discovered and registered in AWS Glue Schema Registry.

+**Location**: This directory is located at the project root level (outside the `terraform/` directory) to separate configuration data from infrastructure code, following Terraform best practices.

 ## Structure

 ```